 The best way to avoid or control pancreatitis is following a diet that is low in fats.
 Pets who have a history of pancreatitis or are vulnerable to developing this condition, should be fed a low-fat diet.
 Concentrate on weight loss for obese pets.

 How Should a Canine Pancreatitis Diet be?

 A canine pancreatitis diet should necessarily be a low-fat diet.
 The diet should be easily digestible and contain moderate amount of protein.
 Foods should be made from high-quality ingredients.
-You can feed a mixture of boiled white meat chicken and white rice.
-Rice can be fed to the dog in small amounts.
-You need to overcook the starchy carbohydrates for better digestibility.
-Along with rice, you can add low-fat cottage cheese or boiled skinless chicken breast.
+You can feed a mixture of boiled skinless white meat chicken and white rice.
+White rice can be fed to the dog in small amounts.
+Along with rice, you can add low-fat cottage cheese or lean ground meat.